sharife/goldenthread-v2/site/content/productions/444-days.md

 ---
 **Torange Yeghiazarian**’s first production of a full-length play since 1998, *444 Days* is the first play about the Iran Hostage crisis from an Iranian artist’s perspective.
 Blending historical events with fictional characters, this world premiere play follows the inexplicable bond between a former hostage and a former hostage-taker.
 Yeghiazarian, who is Golden Thread’s Founding Artistic Director, received the 2012 Gerbode-Hewlett Playwright Commission Award to write *Ellington’s Isfahan*, and is under commission by the Islamic Cultural Center of Northern California to write *The Fifth String: Ziryab’s Passage to Cordoba*, both slated to premiere in 2014.

-Literary Artistic Associate **Evren Odcikin**, who will produce the production, says: “We’re thrilled to reintroduce Torange to our audiences as they first met her—as a playwright.
+Literary Artistic Associate **Evren Odcikin**, who will produce the production, says: “We’re thrilled to reintroduce Torange to our audiences as they first met her— a playwright.
 Torange writes with a deep affectionfor her characters and a deep understanding of the issues that divide and connect Iran and the U.S. I know that *444 Days* will have our audiences talking long after the play is done.”